 A more regular concern for local authorities was the small traders, sometimes producers but more often re-sellers, who tended to operate outside of marketplaces and market controls.
 Again such middlemen, drawn from and catering to the poorer classes of urban society, were a natural and necessary part of the commercial system, and the best that could be done was to tax and limit, rather than eliminate, their activity.
 To prevent them from operating would only have increased the number of beggars in the streets.
 Much of their forestalling may have been too small-scale to make it practical to suppress the practice or prosecute individual occurrences, and it was easier sometimes just to identify repeat offenders ('common forestallers') or bring a group accusation against a mass of members of some trading group, such as poulterers or fishmongers, and see which charges would be upheld by jury verdict.
 Employees and apprentices were often used to forestall, and occasionally it seems to have been a family activity, as at London in 1305 when one large group accused of forestalling poulty included Robert Dosing, his wife, and two daughters.
 Although regrating was not necessarily confined to the lower echelons of borough society, regraters or regrators, also found occasionally as regratresses tended to be perceived as poorer members of the community and were often women involved in small-scale trading or in supplying their baking or brewing enterprises with cheap ingredients.

-Female small traders known as hucksters, selling from suburban houses or in the streets, outside regular official oversight, in particular occupied one of the lower rungs of the socio-economic ladder.
+Female small traders known as hucksters, sometimes accommodated in designated parts of marketplaces, but more often selling from suburban houses or in the streets, outside regular official oversight, in particular occupied one of the lower rungs of the socio-economic ladder.
 Since road travel exposed women to banditry or worse, few of them were itinerant pedlars; they mostly operated in their home towns, some venturing to neighbouring markets.
 Their profit-margin must have been small; yet, because they met a need, they were managing to support themselves and, if sometimes a nuisance to authorities, were at least not a burden to urban society in terms of the call upon local alms.
 The authorities, however, looked upon them as not honestly employed, but rather living off the practices of regrating and forestalling; a London prosecution for forestalling grain in 1338 convicted Anabilia le Hokester, among others, but acquitted Agnes Sigily huckster.
 Hucksters might obtain their wares either by forestalling from rural producers or by buying in village markets or even the local town market, then re-selling elsewhere; sometimes they misrepresented the wares as being their own produce.
 Margaret la Buttermongere was one of a group of London men and women who in 1306 complained to the mayor, unsuccessfully, that the sheriff had confiscated a large quantity of poultry, eggs, and cheese from them, which the sheriff justified on the grounds they were common forestallers.
 Beatrice le Hukestere of Lynn occupied a modest house (whether owned or rented we do not know), divided up into at least two rooms, and she also employed a servant; the house was lost to fire in 1303.